darklang/dark/integration-tests/README.md

 run.sh calls playwright , which runs tests.js on chrome in the container.
 Our tests load the server and get the test programs from `backend/test_appdata`.
-The client loads it, recognizes from the url that it's a test, then gets the test code from `IntegrationTest.ml` and stores it in the model.
+The client loads it, recognizes from the url that it's a test, then gets the test code from `IntegrationTest.res` and stores it in the model.

 At the end of a test, the harness clicks the "finish integration test" button in the browser, which runs the testing function for the test